wkusnierczyk/playlists/playlists/the-rainbow.md

 *Bonfires on the Heath* is a return to The Clientele's roots — the dreamlike suburban landscapes first encountered in the early singles, their trippy sense of menace stronger now.
 They've drawn on older traditions of English folk, existing side by side with their more familiar bossa and pop elements.
 The band's music and lyrics have never been this ephemeral, this lost — in the sense of being caught up in the rapture, wonder, and fear of what they're doing.
 The consistency of atmosphere makes the album a distinctively satisfying listen, one in which anybody who makes the initial effort can immerse themselves entirely.

-The Clientele are a London-based four-piece — Alasdair MacLean (vocals, guitar), James Hornsey (bass), Mark Keen (drums), and Mel Draisey (piano, violin).
-Instantly identifiable, they sound like no one else, though they're cited as an influence by bands as diverse as Spoon and Fleet Foxes.
-Their earlier records were wrapped in thick reverb and sounded like transmissions from another era; later albums became more defined but never lost the Clientele's essential quality — a permanent state of dusk, of memory dissolving into melody, of beauty inseparable from loss.
-MacLean's voice, barely above a whisper, is one of the most distinctive in British indie music, and his lyrics inhabit a space between the everyday and the uncanny where suburban streets become landscapes of quiet enchantment.

 ### Branches Break
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Bonfires on the Heath](#bonfires-on-the-heath) · [Bum Bum Bum →](#bum-bum-bum)</sub>